erfianugrah/video-resizer/README.md

 - **Width/Height**: Must be between 10-2000 pixels.
 Larger dimensions will be rejected.
 - **Time**: Limited to 0-30s range for frame extraction.
 Outside this range may not work.
+- **Duration**: While any positive duration can be specified, videos longer than ~30 seconds may be truncated due to Cloudflare Media Transformation API limitations.
+- **Video Length**: Due to Cloudflare Media Transformation limitations, videos longer than approximately 30 seconds may be truncated when streamed.
+This is a platform limitation, not a configuration issue.
 - **Format**: Only applies when `mode=frame`.
 Using with video mode has no effect.
 - **Loop/Autoplay/Muted**: Only apply to `mode=video`.
 Using with frame mode has no effect.
 - **Autoplay**: Most browsers require `muted=true` for autoplay to work properly.